World population: Number of humans who have ever lived

 The total number of humans who have ever lived is estimated to be approximately 100 billion.
 Such estimates can only be rough approximations, as even modern population estimates are subject to uncertainty of around 3% to 5%.
 Kapitsa (1996) cites estimates ranging between 80 and 150 billion.
-The PRB puts the figure at 117 billion as of 2020, estimating that the current world population is 6.7% of all the humans who have ever lived.
+The PRB puts the figure at 117 billion as of 2020, estimating that the current world population is 6.7% of all the humans who have lived since 190,000 BCE.
 Haub (1995) prepared another figure, updated in 2002 and 2011; the 2011 figure was approximately 107 billion.
 Haub characterized this figure as an estimate that required "selecting population sizes for different points from antiquity to the present and applying assumed birth rates to each period".

 Robust population data only exist for the last two or three centuries.
 Until the late 18th century, few governments had ever performed an accurate census.
 In many early attempts, such as in Ancient Egypt and the Persian Empire, the focus was on counting merely a subset of the population for purposes of taxation or military service.
 Thus, there is a significant margin of error when estimating ancient global populations.

 Pre-modern infant mortality rates are another critical factor for such an estimate; these rates are very difficult to estimate for ancient times due to a lack of accurate records.
 Haub (1995) estimates that around 40% of those who have ever lived did not survive beyond their first birthday.
 Haub also stated that "life expectancy at birth probably averaged only about ten years for most of human history", which is not to be mistaken for the life expectancy after reaching adulthood.
 The latter equally depended on period, location and social standing, but calculations identify averages from roughly 30 years upward.

+The National Institute of Corrections estimates that the number of people who have ever lived will rise to 121 billion by 2050, 4 billion more than their 2021 estimate.